-The Town of LaSalle is a beautiful and progressive community with a population of approximately 28,000 residents.
-It’s rich urban and rural setting is 36 square miles in size and borders the City of Windsor to the north, the Town of Tecumseh to the east, the Town of Amherstburg to the south and sits along the banks of the Detroit River to the west.
+The Town of LaSalle is a beautiful and progressive community with a population of approximately 30,000 residents.
+It’s rich urban and rural setting is approximately 60 square kilometers in size and borders the City of Windsor to the north, the Town of Tecumseh to the east, the Town of Amherstburg to the south and sits along the banks of the Detroit River to the west.

 The LaSalle Police Service is very proud of the diversity not only within our great community but also within our organization.
 LPS truly believes that your Police Service must be representative of the wonderful citizens which they serve.

 Integrity and Professionalism are two qualities which form the basis of this very progressive law enforcement agency.
 Earning the respect and trust of citizens of LaSalle and it’s visitors are priorities to each member while providing a safe and secure environment to one of the fastest growing communities in Canada.

 To maintain its tradition of excellence, the LaSalle Police Service seeks to hire people in all positions representative of the cultural and racial diversity of the community we serve.

 If you are a person with integrity, accountability, courage, a sense of caring and fairness and are interested in an exciting career in law enforcement as well as becoming a part of a special organization, apply today to be a member of the LaSalle Police Service.
 For general information on becoming a Police Constable in Ontario, please visit the Ministry of Community Safety and Correctional Services – Policing Services website at: https://www.mcscs.jus.gov.on.ca/english/police_serv/about.html or the “New OACP certificate CSS process” https://oacpcertificate.ca ATS is no longer the testing provider for the OACP CSS Process and no longer in business.

 (All Terrain Vehicle – ATV, Bicycle Patrol Unit, Marine Unit, R.I.D.E Program, Uniform Patrol)